lejara/DaGroupHardcore/README.md

 The world will end and all players will be kicked, server will lockout any players that try to join the server

 There is a world end event that casuse tnt, lava and mobs to spawn to each player at a interval.
+Then drops all players to the abyss

 NOTE: The world end event is set to off by defualt since it may cuase lag to the server.
 Command to turn it on is down below